jofrly/fullstack_ts_template/README.md

 - [I like my tests to not be mocked/stubbed when possible and therefore hit the db](https://martinfowler.com/bliki/UnitTest.html#SolitaryOrSociable) but unlike [Rails](https://rubyonrails.org/), [nest.js's documentation](https://docs.nestjs.com/fundamentals/testing) does not support this style of testing out of the box
     - **Findings**
     - To have a testing experience that suits my preferences, I needed my tests to grab different environment variables when we are in the `NODE_ENV=test` environment (See `typeorm.config.ts`) to connect to the test database.
-    - My tests don't create a testing app, instead they simply create a `NestFactory.create(AppModule)` just like in the `main.ts` file.
+    - My tests don't create a testing module as suggested by the nest.js docs (`Test.createTestingModule`), instead they simply create a real one `NestFactory.create(AppModule)` just like in the `main.ts` file.
     - The `db:migrate` npm script needs to execute the migrations on both the dev and the test database.
     - I couldn't figure out how to get transactions to work in my tests within a reasonable timeframe, therefore I currently simply clear the (only existing) repository like that: `await postsRepository.clear();` before each test.
 That's probably a bit worse than transactions in terms of performance but can be optimized once it becomes a problem.
-    - I currently use a simple custom implementation mimicking the factory bot syntax to seed the database with entities I need.
-This should be extracted / needs more research if there is a suitable library that can be used instead.
+    - The `NestFactory.create(AppModule)` currently gets called before every unit test and gets closed after every unit test which might lead to performance issues once the app or the test suite grows.
+It's probably possible to only create one instance and reuse it to reduce the overhead.
 - How can you seed test data when running e2e tests with a framework like cypress / playwright
     - **Findings**
     - When running end to end tests, you need to start the full stack (frontend, backend and other services if necessary; not in this case though.)